realm/realm-js/packages/realm-react/README.md

 ```

 #### Multiple Realms
-`createRealmContext` can be called multiple times if you app requires more than one realm.
+`createRealmContext` can be called multiple times if your app requires more than one Realm.
 In that case, you would have multiple `RealmProvider`s that wrap your app and must use the hooks from the context you wish to access.

 ```tsx
 const { RealmProvider: PublicRealmProvider, useRealm: usePublicRealm, useObject: usePublicObject, useQuery: usePublicQuery } = createRealmContext(publicConfig);
 const { RealmProvider: PrivateRealmProvider, useRealm: usePrivateRealm, useObject: usePrivateObject, useQuery: usePrivateQuery } = createRealmContext(privateConfig);
 ```

-It is also possible to call it without any config, in the case that you want to do all your configuration through the RealmProvider props.
+It is also possible to call it without any Config; in the case that you want to do all your configuration through the RealmProvider props.
 ### RealmProvider

 In the example above, we used the RealmProvider without any props.
-It is however, possible to configured Realm through props on the RealmProvider.
+It is, however, possible to configure the Realm through props on the RealmProvider.

 ```tsx
 const AppWrapper = () => {